 Node.js, a JavaScript runtime environment – lets you implement your application back-end in JavaScript

 MEAN stack is all about JavaScript—backend development, frontend development, or server, all are done in the same programming language.
-Access to database is through MongoDB's Idiomatic driver.
+Access to the database is through MongoDB's idiomatic driver.
 Drivers facilitate interaction using typical JavaScript concepts such as objects and async execution using either callback functions or promises.
+If you're looking to build scalable, end-to-end JavaScript applications, it's a smart move to hire MEAN stack developer who understands these concepts in depth.
 I have inserted an array of 3 objects in JavaScript:

 mean-stacks-node-js-code